Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 FINANCE

-The Finance Hall in the Main Building is open to the public, weekdays from 8am – 3.30pm unless otherwise indicated due to temporary Covid-19 measures.
+The Finance Hall in the Main Building is open to the public weekdays from 8am-3.30pm.

-Covid-19 protocols are in place and only six persons are allowed inside the Finance Hall at any given time.
+Covid-19 protocols are in place and only six people are allowed inside the Finance Hall at any given time.

-Estimated waiting time of 20 minutes, depending on the type of queries for the customers ahead of you in the queue.
+Estimated waiting time is 20 minutes depending on the type of queries of the customers ahead of you in the queue.

 While electronic payments are recommended (see details below), the Finance Hall is open for account payments in addition to municipal account queries, opening of accounts, new connections, duplicate accounts, arrangements on arrears, indigent applications etc.

 Printed municipal accounts are being issued every month.
-If you have not received your account by the due date of the 15th of each month, please contact us to forward an email copy or pay the monthly average amount.
+If you have not received your account by the due date of the 15th of each month, please contact us to forward an email copy or pay your monthly average amount.
 Online accounts via email have not been affected by lockdown.
-If you want to receive your account via email, please mail a request to accounts@george.gov.za
+If you want to receive your account via email please mail a request to accounts@george.gov.za.

 Ratepayers are requested to use one of the below-mentioned methods to make payments.